Raymond-Mawina/The-Blip/README.md

 ## The-Blip
-### A little tool idea that I've been putting off forever.
+### A little tool idea that I've been putting off for a while.
 I am hoping this will help me with organizing different tasks I get busy with throughout my time as a swe.
 <br>

 #### Disclaimer